 Helen is an avid certified mediator and lawyer.
 She previously worked as a mediator with L. A. Superior Court and consultant with OnDeckMediation where her expertise included anti-discrimination law.
 In addition, her experience includes working with the United Nations Office of the Ombudsman and Mediation Services where she analyzed and addressed systemic issues within the organization.
 She is also an ambassador with International Justice Mission in Germany.
 Helen holds a law degree with a focus on International Public Law and Human Rights Law from Heidelberg University, and LL.M. with a specialization in Dispute Resolution from Pepperdine’s famous Straus Institute.
 In her mediation practice, Helen Winter mostly deals with intercultural disputes.
 She is also pursuing a Ph.D. program in Alternative Dispute Resolution at European University.

-Sebastian is a senior medical student, passionate clinical neuroscientist and health policy analyst.
+Sebastian is a medical doctor, clinical neuroscientist and health policy analyst.
 Before co-founding R3SOLUTE and launching the M3NTAWARE Program in 2017, he worked in the Division of Health Systems & Public Health at WHO Europe and, later, the Division of Science Policy & Capacity Building at UNESCO Headquarters.
 His work includes academic research, policy design, youth education, and the publishing of numerous articles in the field.
-Sebastian holds a B.Sc. in Neuroscience from King’s College London and is completing his M.D. from Charité Universitätsmedizin Berlin (’20).
+Sebastian completed a B.Sc.
+(Hons) in Neuroscience from King’s College London (’13) and went on to earn his M.D. from Charité Universitätsmedizin Berlin (’20).
 A current Ph.D. student, Sebastian is pursuing joint doctoral research at both Charité Berlin and the Mass General Hospital Cancer Center at Harvard Medical School.